-ICSP CableSoftware for NSDSP Source Code Supported Devices
+ICSP CableSoftware for NSDSP Source Code SDK Supported Devices

 ICSP Cable Requirements

 ICSP cable consists of 6 lines - MCLR, VDD, VSS, PGD, PGC, and optional LVP.
 Of these lines, PGD and PGC are the most important because they carry high frequency signals.
 It is important to make sure that these signals are not disturbed.
 If the lines are connected with short straight PCB traces or with short 2-3 inch (5-7cm) length of cable, the interface should work without any problems.
 However, if a longer cable is required, extra care may be needed to ensure reliable operations.